-Marinated Beet Salad is as vibrant as it is delicious with sweet and sour flavors.
-It stays fresh for weeks, making it the perfect candidate for meal prep.
+This marinated beet salad is as vibrant as it is delicious.
+The sweet and sour flavors stay fresh for weeks, making it the perfect candidate for meal prepping.

 How to Make Marinated Beet Salad